OPS-E2E-PPE/VBA-Docs/api/Visio.ValidationRuleSets.AddCopy.md

 ## Remarks

 If you pass a value for the optional  _NameU_ parameter, both the **[Name](Visio.ValidationRuleSet.Name.md)** and **[NameU](Visio.ValidationRuleSet.NameU.md)** properties of the new rule set are assigned the value.
-If you do not pass a value, Microsoft Visio assigns the new rule set the local and universal name of the existing rule set.
+If you don't pass a value, Microsoft Visio assigns the new rule set the local and universal name of the existing rule set.
 In that case, if you copy a rule set within a document, Visio overwrites the existing rule set.
 However, if you copy a rule set to another document, Visio adds a new rule set to the other document and leaves the existing rule set unchanged.

 Similarly, if the value that you pass for the  _NameU_ matches the universal name of an existing rule set in the document, Visio overwrites the existing rule set.